cschroed-usgs/MLR-Integration-Testing/README.md

 ... end of run
 ```

-What happens during the run is the shell script launches a master JMeter container, attaches it to the network that the jmeter and MLR services stack runs on, mounts necessary volumes for configuration files, input files and output directories, and runs the specified test by pushing the test out to the three JMeter slave nodes.
+What happens during the run is the shell script launches a manager JMeter container, attaches it to the network that the jmeter and MLR services stack runs on, mounts necessary volumes for configuration files, input files and output directories, and runs the specified test by pushing the test out to the three JMeter worker nodes.

-It then waits for the tests to be completed, gathers the output, puts it into the `tests/output` directory in the project and shuts down and removes the master JMeter container.
+It then waits for the tests to be completed, gathers the output, puts it into the `tests/output` directory in the project and shuts down and removes the manager JMeter container.

 For the ddot test output, you'd go to `tests/output/ddot/jmeter-output`